WAYNE McGREGOR CBE

 - Deborah Jowitt, DanceBeat

-Since 2006 McGregor has been Resident Choreographer at The Royal Ballet, the first choreographer from a contemporary dance background to be invited into the role.
+Since 2006 McGregor has been Resident Choreographer at the Royal Ballet, the first choreographer from a contemporary dance background to be invited into the role.
 Here his productions are acclaimed for their daring reconfiguring of classical language.
-He has made over 20 works for The Royal Ballet, from Chroma (2006) set to music by The White Stripes and Joby Talbot and winner of the Olivier Award for Best New Dance Production, to Woolf Works (2015), an "exhilarating and ravishingly expressive" (Guardian) full length ballet based on the life and writings of Virginia Woolf.
+He has made over 20 works for the Royal Ballet, from Chroma (2006) set to music by The White Stripes and Joby Talbot and winner of the Olivier Award for Best New Dance Production, to Woolf Works (2015), an "exhilarating and ravishingly expressive" (Guardian) full length ballet based on the life and writings of Virginia Woolf.

 'A PIONEER IN EXPLOITING THE LINKS BETWEEN HIS ART, AND THE SCIENTIFIC DEVELOPMENT THAT HAVE REVOLUTIONISED 21ST-CENTURY LIFE.'